 Here’s another thing.
 Drinking water keeps your appetite under control.

-A study of people who drank two cups of water before each meal ended up eating six hundred fewer calories when compared to those who didn’t drink any water at all.
+A study of people who drank two cups of water before each meal ended up eating six hundred fewer calories when compared to those who didn’t drink any water.

-With all these benefits to drinking water, try to make it a point to always have a water bottle or other source of water nearby.
+With all these benefits to drinking water, try to make it a point always to have a water bottle or other water source nearby.

 You’ll feel better and less hungry overall.